expo/expo/docs/versions/v31.0.0/react-native/stylesheet.md

 * By moving styles away from the render function, you're making the code easier to understand.
 * Naming the styles is a good way to add meaning to the low level components in the render function.

-Performance:

-* Making a stylesheet from a style object makes it possible to refer to it by ID instead of creating a new style object every time.
-* It also allows to send the style only once through the bridge.
-All subsequent uses are going to refer an id (not implemented yet).

 ### Methods

 * [`setStyleAttributePreprocessor`](stylesheet.md#setstyleattributepreprocessor)